ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 - Issuers, verifiers, and third-party auditors may review the TS governance before trusting the service, or on a regular basis.

+### Caching / Query service

+Untrusted.
+Replicated.
+Indexed.

+> This service could extract (read) receipts from the ledger.

 ## Verifying Transparent Claims

 # Claim Issuance, Registration, and Verification